-The variation in the biblical meaning of the Hebrew word ketseer defeats the claim that the wave sheaf offering must occur when the barley harvest is about to begin.
+The variation in the biblical meaning of the Hebrew word ketseer defeats the claim that the wave sheaf offering must occur when the general barley harvest is about to begin.
+This Hebrew word may merely refer to the crop itself regardless of how close it is to the time of the general harvesting.
+No doubt this is the reason that the Karaites from the Middle Ages did not attempt to make this argument in their writings.